Mid-Suffolk Light Railway: Heritage railway

 Nearly 40 years after it closed, a group of enthusiasts formed a Company to recreate the Middy Line at the site of the Brockford and Wetheringsett railway station.

 The Mid-Suffolk Light Railway Society had a difficult task ahead of them due to the lightly constructed nature of the original line.
 As far as is known, no coaches or locomotives of the Middy are still in existence, and the corrugated iron buildings were either left to rust or sold to become farm sheds.
 However, the Company has been recreating typical scenes from the Middy's past by using restored coaches and wagons that would have run on its bigger neighbour, the Great Eastern Railway, and its successor, the London & North Eastern Railway.
 The Society has been able to collect a number of Great Eastern coaches, three are now in working order, with others under restoration.
 The museum has also been able to collect some of the remaining station buildings from former Middy railway stations.

 In February 2017, permission was obtained to extend the line to a new station, to be named Wilby Halt.
-The line plans to eventually reopen as far as Aspall.
+The society plans to eventually reopen the line as far as Aspall.
 The railway made progress on this extension during the COVID-19 pandemic, the work being carried out by Network Rail contractors.
+On 1st August 2025 an extension to the future site of Aspall Halt was opened.

 The society also has a collection of goods wagons and road delivery vehicles, and line side artefacts.
 In addition there is an archive of photos and original artefacts from the working life of the Mid-Suffolk Light Railway.
 The museum operates from April to the end of September on Sundays and Bank Holidays, with Santa specials in December.
 Many of the Open Days have a Special Event to accompany the running of the steam locomotive.